Quick answer

 The points of issue

-- It was published simultaneously by John P. Jewett & Company of Boston, co-issued under the imprint of Jewett, Proctor and Worthington of Cleveland
+- Issued simultaneously under the Boston imprint of John P. Jewett & Company and the Cleveland imprint of Jewett, Proctor and Worthington

 How to confirm the first-printing statement